 Natural medicine education and affiliations ...

 I began my formal exploration of the human condition in 2000 with Hatha Yoga, which I deepened by becoming a yoga teacher in 2008.
 Since 2010, I’ve continued my healing evolution through the lens of Chinese medicine.
 I earned my Masters of Science in Oriental Medicine from the National College of Natural Medicine in Portland, OR, and am certified by the National Commission for the Certification of Acupuncture and Oriental Medicine (NCCAOM) in Acupuncture, Oriental Medicine, and Chinese Herbology.
-I am affiliated with the and the
+I am affiliated with the National Certification Commission for Acupuncture and Oriental Medicine and the National University of Natural Medicine.

 Outside of work ...